| Exoplanets - The Search for Other Worlds - by Ricky Leon Murphy:

 block unwanted light while the lens magnifies the image onto the

-screen – or our in our case, the CCD sensor. |
+screen – or our in our case, the CCD sensor. | The sensitivity of the spectrograph is a very

 important consideration and there are several factors that determine the